chavezheras/moving_pixel/content/Study with me.md

 ## Why work with me?
 I bring a combination of creative, technical, and academic expertise to the table, and I am well-equipped to facilitate interdisciplinary research, which is not as common in academia as one may think!
 I am also committed to negotiate the academic and institutional support you will need, including opportunities to link with my network of partners and collaborators, funding to attend and organise conferences and events to build your own network, access to archives and collections in the UK and internationally, training opportunities in and beyond the university offer, and access to infrastructure such as the college's high-performance computing cluster.
 I am also a fellow of the [Higher Education Academy](https://www.advance-he.ac.uk/teaching-and-learning/psf)(a recognised framework for bench-marking success within higher education teaching and learning support).
-Above all, you can expect to work with a supervisor that will challenge you to grow intellectually and will support you in your own career ambitions.
+Above all, you can expect to work with a supervisor that will challenge you to grow intellectually, help you to build resilience to face the (sometimes) extreme highs and lows of doctoral studies, and support you in your own career ambitions beyond the PhD.

 ## How to approach me?
 First, read through the [Digital Humanities Research MPhil/PhD pages](https://www.kcl.ac.uk/study/postgraduate-research/areas/digital-humanities-research-mphil-phd)  to find relevant information about how to apply, deadlines, fees, and entry requirements.
 It can also be helpful to have a look at the [college's funding pages](https://www.kcl.ac.uk/study/postgraduate-research/funding).
 Once you know about all of this, send me an email with the subject line "PhD proposal", with a single paragraph that includes basic information about your background, your specific area of interest, and your idea for a doctoral project.
 Attach a one-page project proposal with the following sections: